-Working Together to Safeguard Children (2018) states that organisations should have clear policies in line with those from the LSCP for dealing with allegations against people who work with children.
+Working Together to Safeguard Children (2018) states that organisations should have clear policies for dealing with allegations against people who work with children.
 Those policies should make a clear distinction between an allegation, a complaint or a concern about the quality of care or practice.

 Allegations as defined by KCSiE should be reported to the LADO.
-Complaints or concerns about quality of care or practice can mostly be managed independently by the school or college under internal procedures.
+Complaints or concerns can be managed independently by the school or college under internal procedures.